-Keep the cochlear implant and cochleostomy sizing tool tray (white seal) to one side, within the sterile field, with the seal intact, until later in the surgery.
+Keep the cochlear implant tray (white seal) to one side, within the sterile field, with the seal intact, until later in the surgery.

-- Lift the Sterile Silicone Implant Template from the tray.
-6. - 7.
+- 6. Lift the Sterile Silicone Implant Template from the tray. - 7.
 Confirm the Sterile Silicone Implant Template is not damaged.